Cherreads

 "I see that now you are serious… and want to defeat me, boy."

-Her words trembled slightly, but a faint smile despite the pain curved her lips, as if she had finally found the fight she had been searching for.
+Her words trembled, but a faint smile curved her lips, as if she had found the fight she'd been searching for.